SatanWoo/TrampolineHook/README.md

     // bla bla bla
 }

-// Create the global inteceptor with your function THInterceptor *interceptor = [THInterceptor sharedInterceptorWithFunction:(IMP)myInterceptor]
+// Create the inteceptor with your interceptor function THInterceptor *interceptor = [[THInterceptor alloc] initWithRedirectionFunction:(IMP)myInterceptor];
 ```

 2. Intercept any function you want no matter what the method signature it is.